 Timon: Waaaait, wait wait wait, hold on a second.
 Three?
 What's with the three?
 No, no, no, the three has got to go.Also called a Midquel, this can be one of two things: when a new entry in a series is a sequel to one existing entry, and a prequel to another, or when it takes place during a Time Skip in an earlier entry rather than continuing the story.
 This device is often used to expand a portion of the story only touched upon in other entries, or if more story is desired but there's no logical place for it either before the beginning or after the end.
 Happens a lot in Video Games, since story has only recently become a major part of design.
 A more cynical creator might use it to cash in on a franchise without having to advance the Story Arc.
 Not that we want to name names, or anything...
-A purist may pretend that "Interquel" is reserved to an entry happening strictly between two previous ones of the Franchise (it is a Sequel for one and a Prequel for the other), while a Midquel takes place within a single work of the Franchise (it is more like a subsection).
-But continuity may be sometimes so convoluted (depending of wether it is an Immediate Sequel or not), that establishing a work is in-between two others is probably fine enough.
+Some people differentiate the two terms, referring to an "Interquel" as an entry happening strictly between two previous ones of the Franchise (it is a Sequel for one and a Prequel for the other), with a Midquel taking place within a single work of the Franchise (it is more like a subsection).
+But continuity may be sometimes so convoluted (depending of whether it is an Immediate Sequel or not), that establishing a work is in-between two others is probably fine enough.
 Compare Prequel, P.O.V.
 Sequel.
 Not to be confused with Simultaneous Arcs which is a story that takes place at the same time as another story, but focusing on different characters.

 Pumba: Timon, you can't use Two!
 There's already been a Two!